Culver's: Menu

 Culver's menu consists of butter burgers, chicken sandwiches, chicken tenders, fish, salads, soup, onion rings, french fries, cheese curds, and corn dogs.
 For dessert, the restaurant offers its frozen custard, served in either a dish, cone, or blended into a concrete mixer, malt, or shake.

 The company released an April Fools' joke in 2021 showing a large fried cheese curd in a burger bun, naming it the CurderBurger.
 Soon after the post was made, a change.org petition was created to make the burger a reality, gathering over 600 signatures.
 In celebration of National Cheese Curd Day on October 15 that year, the CurderBurger debuted, consisting of a large cheese curd on top of a burger patty.
 Each location only got a limited number of cheese curd patties, and all Madison, Wisconsin restaurants sold out before noon.

 Sponsorships

-Culver's sponsors sports teams, including the Wisconsin Intercollegiate Athletic Conference (WIAC), Wisconsin Badgers, Minnesota Golden Gophers, Madison Mallards, Green Bay Packers, American Family Insurance Championship, Culver's Cup Hockey Tournament, Jeff Trickey QB Camps, Isthmus Bowl and Wisconsin Junior Boys & Girls Golf Championships.
+Culver's sponsors sports teams, including the Wisconsin Intercollegiate Athletic Conference (WIAC), Wisconsin Badgers, Minnesota Golden Gophers, Madison Mallards, Milwaukee Brewers, Milwaukee Bucks, Green Bay Packers, American Family Insurance Championship, Culver's Cup Hockey Tournament, Jeff Trickey QB Camps, Isthmus Bowl, and Wisconsin Junior Boys & Girls Golf Championships.
 Culver's also sponsors the WIAC baseball championship.
 The company sponsored the movie Green and Gold in 2025.